Sabdot33/SpotiSync/README.md

 This project is made Possible by Yank, the downloading engine of my code, check it out [here](https://github.com/G3VV/Yank)

+### Disclaimer ⚠️

+This project is not affiliated with Yank!

 ## Features uses and known issues

 ### Use cases